openbmc/openbmc/poky/documentation/dev-manual/start.rst

 from which you can locate and download tarballs of any Yocto Project release.
-Rather than Git repositories, these files represent snapshot tarballs similar to the tarballs located in the Index of Releases described in the ":ref:`dev-manual/start:accessing index of releases`" section.
+Rather than Git repositories, these files represent snapshot tarballs similar to the tarballs located in the Index of Releases described in the ":ref:`dev-manual/start:accessing source archives`" section.

 #. *Go to the Yocto Project Website:* Open The
    :yocto_home:`Yocto Project Website <>` in your browser.